Skip to Content Facebook Feature Image

 Athletics pitcher J.T.
 Ginn delivers during the first inning of a baseball game against the Los Angeles Angels, Monday, May 18, 2026, in Anaheim, Calif.
 (AP Photo/William Liang)

-“Obviously, a tough game," Ginn said.
+“Obviously a tough game," Ginn said.
 "Just keep your head up and keep moving forward.
 It’s just the nature of the game that we play.
 I attack the zone and I live with that.”

-Frazier lined an 0-2 pitch over shortstop for a clean single, giving Los Angeles just its third baserunner.
+Frazier lined an 0-2 pitch over shortstop for a clean single, giving Los Angeles only its third baserunner.
 Neto then drove a 2-0 sinker to center field for his eighth home run of the season.

 “Just a crazy game to play," Ginn said.
 "I fell behind 2-0, threw a good sinker, and he was waiting on it and put a good swing on it.
 So, tip your cap to him.”